somrajroy/CICDbestpractices/README.md

       *  Use tools like Prometheus and Grafana to collect and visualize metrics. <br/>
       *  Set up monitoring tools like New Relic or Datadog to track the health of your deployments.<br/>
       *  Regularly review and optimize pipeline performance to reduce build times and improve efficiency. <br/>
-      * Modularization: Break down the pipeline into smaller, reusable stages to improve maintainability and flexibility.<br/>
+      * `Modularization`: Break down the pipeline into smaller, reusable stages to improve maintainability and flexibility.<br/>
-      * Parameterization: Use parameters to configure the pipeline dynamically, making it easier to adapt to different environments. <br/>
+      * `Parameterization`: Use parameters to configure the pipeline dynamically, making it easier to adapt to different environments. <br/>
-      * Environment Management: Clearly define and manage different environments (e.g., development, staging, production) to avoid confusion and ensure consistency. <br/>
+      * `Environment Management`: Clearly define and manage different environments (e.g., development, staging, production) to avoid confusion and ensure consistency. <br/>
-      * Infrastructure as Code (IaC): Use tools like Terraform or Ansible to define and manage infrastructure resources, making it easier to replicate and scale environments. <br/>
+      * `Infrastructure as Code (IaC)`: Use tools like Terraform or Ansible to define and manage infrastructure resources, making it easier to replicate and scale environments. <br/>
 #### 3. Implement Parallel Stages
   * `Objective`: Optimize pipeline speed by running independent stages in parallel.<br/>
   * `Best Practice`: Run non-dependent pipeline stages simultaneously to reduce the total pipeline run time. <br/>